CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial3.md

 -----

-## Step 2: Load PPI network from STRING
+## Step 2: Load Protein-Protein Interaction network from STRING

-* First you will need to create a PPI network in Cytoscape with relevant proteins for open-angle glaucoma.
+* First you will need to create a protein-protein interaction (PPI) network in Cytoscape with relevant proteins for open-angle glaucoma.
 * In the search bar in Cytoscape, select the STRING disease query and search for "open-angle glaucoma".
 * Select a confidence cut-off of 0.4 and **a maximum number of proteins of 25**.